Exploring dark sector parameters in light of neutron star temperatures: Summary and outlook

 \section{Summary and outlook}

 In this work we have investigated the new dynamics arising from the kinetic mixing and $V-Z$ mass mixing between the dark gauge boson $V$ of the broken $U(1)_{X}$ symmetry and neutral gauge bosons in SM.
 In particular, $V-Z$ mass mixing induces a resonance at $m_{V}\approx m_{Z}$, which can be seen from the pole of $\tilde{\varepsilon}_{Z}$ at $m_{V}=m_{Z}$.
 The axial-vector part of the coupling between $V$ and SM fermions has been included in our calculations.
-As $\chi\bar{\chi}\to2V$ dominates the annihilation channel for $m_{V}<m_{\chi}$, $V$ can decay into a pair of SM fermions before it exits NS and induce NS heating in addition to $\chi\bar{\chi}\to f\bar{f}$.
+As $\chi\bar{\chi}\to2V$ dominates the annihilation channel for $m_{V}<m_{\chi}$, $V$ can decay into a pair of SM fermions before it exits NS and induces NS heating in addition to $\chi\bar{\chi}\to f\bar{f}$.
 Although this contribution appears naturally in the dark boson model considered here, it is usually not included in the model-independent analysis, such as the one performed in Ref.~\cite{Chen:2018ohx}.
-We also demonstrated numerically that NS can provide constraints on sub-GeV DM with feeble coupling to SM particles in complementary to the current direct search.
+We also demonstrated numerically that NS can provide constraints on sub-GeV DM with feeble coupling to SM particles complementary to the current direct search.
 The detectability with reasonable $t_{{\rm exp}}$ in JWST telescopes is discussed.
 Similar conclusion can be drawn for the future JWST-like telescopes.

 We note that this work only considers $\chi n$ scattering in the capture rate.
 This explains why NS is not sensitive to the dark sector when $\varepsilon_Z=0$ ($\eta=\infty$).
-Neutron interacts with DM only through NC interaction governed by $\tilde{\varepsilon}_{Z}$.
-Once $\varepsilon_{Z}=0$, NC interaction becomes much suppressed since $\varepsilon_{\gamma}$ in $\tilde{\varepsilon}_{Z}$ is oppressed by $m_V^2/m_Z^2$.
-However, NS also consists of protons although the fraction of them is rather small.
-When protons are included, CC interaction will be involved for the capture of DM and NS remains sensitive to the dark sector even for $\varepsilon_Z=0$.
+Neutrons interact with DM only through NC interaction governed by $\tilde{\varepsilon}_{Z}$.
+Once $\varepsilon_{Z}=0$, NC interaction becomes suppressed since $\varepsilon_{\gamma}$ in $\tilde{\varepsilon}_{Z}$ is oppressed by $m_V^2/m_Z^2$.
+However, NS also consists of protons, although the fraction of them is rather small.
+When protons are included, charged current interaction will be involved for the capture of DM and NS remains sensitive to the dark sector even for $\varepsilon_Z=0$.
 In general, NS sensitivity will be improved by including proton contributions.
 We leave this for future studies.